lance13c/kinetic-xyz/README.md

 * NodeJS Version v20.13.1
 * `pnpm` 9.15.3 or greater
-* Docker Desktop
+* Docker Desktop (to launch the database)
 * Ethereum chain wallet with browser extension like Metamask.
 You will need the browser extension.
-(I only tested it with metamask)
+(Only tested with metamask)

 ### Warnings